 Program Learning Outcomes

 The Department of Linguistics B.A. program seeks to expose majors to fundamental questions about the nature of the human mind, using Language as a vehicle for examining this issue.
 The program aims to cultivate strong empirical research skills, data analysis, application of scientific methodology, and the ability to communicate clear, logical arguments.
+Through their coursework, students are exposed to data from a broad range of languages and dialects, leading to an understanding that all varieties are equally complex and rule-governed.
 By the time students complete the requirements for the major, they can expect to have mastered the following measurable learning outcomes:

 - Students demonstrate the ability to apply scientific methodology to data analysis and to develop effective argumentation skills.

 - Students demonstrate the ability to critically evaluate proposals in the field.